AnooshaMohammadi/Genetic_and_PSO_algorithms/README.md

     pip install numpy pandas

-Run the experiments with:
+### Experimenting with the Algorithms

+Use `test.py` to experiment with the algorithms and their parameters.
+It provides immediate results directly in the console, making it useful for trying different configurations and seeing how the algorithms behave.

     python test.py

+### Running the Full Experiment

-Running `test.py` executes the experiments and generates the result CSV files in the `results/` directory.
+Use `main.py` to run the main experiment.
+The results are saved as CSV files in the `results/` directory.

-The `main.py` file contains the main project entry point and algorithm setup.
+    python main.py

 ## Results